For all of us painting is still the great art – it speaks of thoughts and insights otherwise inaccessible.

 The world we inhabit is in constant movement.
 It dims and brightens with the passage of clouds.
 Tides of shadow are drawn up from valleys by the slow spin of the earth.
 Windy hayfields undulate like the sea, buds burst, corn ripens, flowers bloom and fade and leaves drop during the time it takes to make a painting.

 My painting is a reflection of this physical world but it also speaks of other non-visual things: of birdsong in the canopy or the splash of a leaping carp, the smell of the river in the early morning or of damp autumn woods.
-And also of the sound of passing motorbikes and the scream of a fighter jet because these too are part of my direct experience of the place where I’m working.

 The landscape is transfigured by this everyday magic.
 There’s quietude in the movement and the sounds define the silence.